NINLARO® (ixazomib) Relapsing Patient Profiles

 Bruce • 58 years old • Experiencing an indolent first relapse

-Bruce is experiencing limited clinical symptoms, and his M protein levels have been increasing slowly over the past 4 months.
+Bruce is experiencing no clinical symptoms, and his M protein levels have been increasing slowly over the past 4 months.

 Reason for clinic visit